-Listen, Ladies will be co-hosted by friends and fellow journalists Maryalice Aymong and Julia Moser.
-They aim to feature interviews with experts and innovators in a broad range of fields and plan to highlight stories involving pop culture, current events in the United States and abroad, as well as breakthroughs in the the arts and academic communities.
+Listen, Ladies is co-hosted by friends and fellow journalists Maryalice Aymong and Julia Moser.
+They feature interviews with experts and innovators in a broad range of fields and plan to highlight stories involving pop culture, current events in the United States and abroad, as well as breakthroughs in the the arts and academic communities.
 In addition to journalism, Ms. Aymong and Ms. Moser have academic backgrounds in international relations and history, respectively.

-The inaugural episode of Listen, Ladies will be focused on women in male-dominated spaces, and will shine a light on three industries in particular: film, restaurants, and trucking.
-Three inspiring women who ignored or confronted stereotypes head-on to pursue their passion will share their stories and advice.
+The inaugural episode of Listen, Ladies is focused on women in male-dominated spaces, and shines a light on three industries in particular: film, restaurants, and trucking.
+Three inspiring women who ignored or confronted stereotypes head-on to pursue their passion share their stories and advice.
 This includes director and producer Stacy Title whose film ‘The Bye Bye Man’ recently hit theatres.
 Women make up 49% of Horror audiences (compared to 47% of all movies), yet the the number of women horror filmmakers is far from representative of that audience.
-Ms. Title will take us through her journey to the director’s chair, and share what it’s like to be part of her small but powerful minority.
+Ms. Title take us through her journey to the director’s chair, and share what it’s like to be part of her small but powerful minority.

 The Women Across Frontiers team is proud to add this new edition to its illuminating coverage and looks forward to welcoming new readers and lis teners when Listen, Ladies hits the airwaves.
-Episodes will be available on iTunes.
+Episodes are available on iTunes.

-For more information on Listen, Ladies, send an email to the Listen, Ladies or Women Across Frontiers teams, and stayed tuned for updates on the launch date and upcoming guests.
+For more information on Listen, Ladies, send an email to the Listen, Ladies or Women Across Frontiers teams:

 Has worked as a TV producer for nationwide broadcasts.
 In addition to her career in journalism, Maryalice is also pursuing a master’s degree in Global Affairs at New York University.
 Her interests span a variety of aspects of international relations including national security, U.S. foreign policy, and gender studies.
 Maryalice is committed to spreading awareness of issues relevant to women across the world and in a variety of fields.
 In her spare time, Maryalice loves continuing her long-held passion for ballet classes, and also trying new restaurants, wine bars, and bakeries.